|

 (vulnerable, used to be common and far more

-now confined to rocky uplands due to habitat
+widespread, now confined to rocky uplands

-clearing and introduced
+due to habitat clearing and introduced

 predators)